r-chris-haynes/Liri-Node-App/README.md

   * They should do this from their terminal, and make sure they are inside the     corresponding directory.
   * This will give them access to the node modules required to run the app.

-To use this the user needs to supply their own .env file.
-They will also need to supply their own API keys from Spotify.
+**The user needs to create their own .env file, and supply their own API keys from Spotify.**
-    -To do this, create a file named .env, add the following to it, replacing the values with your API keys (no quotes) once you have them:
+     1. create a file named .env, add the following to it, replacing     the values with your API keys (no quotes) once you have them:
         # Spotify API keys
         SPOTIFY_ID=your-spotify-id
         SPOTIFY_SECRET=your-spotify-secret